 Training to absolute muscle failure shares a similar property – knowing that you must fail every time trashes you.

 I trained this way for a year.
 I did most of Dorian’s routines while following all principles of HIT – training to absolute muscle failure, pre-exhaustion, drop sets, forced sets, rest pause…etc.

 Unfortunately, I didn’t gain much of anything despite my efforts.
 At the time, I believed that it is possible to get really big naturally.
 I had absolutely no idea that drugs are such a large part of bodybuilding.
 I knew that some people in the gym were definitely juicing because they were talking about it, but I hoped that naturals own a higher share of the elite muscle market.
 I was wrong.

-During my HIT experiment I was feeling all sorts of muscle burning, cramps and overall muscle damage and soreness.
-People at the gym, who were used to seeing me record my squats and deadlifts, were saying: “What is this permabulker doing again?
+During my HIT experiment, I felt all sorts of muscle burning, cramps and overall soreness.
+People at the gym who were used to seeing me record my squats and deadlifts started talking.
+“What is this permabulker doing again?
 He crazy.”

-Do you think Dorian Yates was Mr. Olympia because he did specific exercises?
+Do you think that Dorian Yates was Mr. Olympia because he did specific exercises?
 What about Phil Heath?
 I heard he switched from barbell rows to dumbbell rows.
 Maybe that’s his secret to building an Olympia size back?
 What about that guy who started using the curl machine?
 Maybe that’s his secret to huge biceps.
 What about Arnold’s chest?
 Probably following his exact routine will add slabs of meat to the pectorals?
 Sure.
 It’s all recycled and re-branded nonsense.